Protoxy22/ModularWarfare/README.md

 # Modular Warfare

-Notes: If you want the extra armors feature, look to the master branch.
+Notes: If you want the extra armors feature, look to the master branch (discontinued branch).

 New features:
  - Added officialmw pack (M4A1, armors and clothing)